madelynschaut/MS_Botany563/notebook-log.md

 open README.md
 ```

-to update github to changes in my local computer
+I used the following code to update github to changes in my local computer throughout the entire analysis
 ```
 git add .
 git commit -m "updated readme" git push
 ```

 ## data for ADH enzymes in Caryophyllales

-copied one Arabidopsis thaliana ADH enzyme (AT1G15710.1) sequence from Beth Moore's data "ADH_grplantFeb19_OG0002122.fasta"
+I copied one Arabidopsis thaliana ADH (AtADH) enzyme AT1G15710.1 sequence from Beth Moore's data "ADH_grplantFeb19_OG0002122.fasta"

-BLASTp the AtADH AT1G15710.1 sequence to the order Caryophyllales (taxid:3524)
+I used BLASTp to search the AtADH AT1G15710.1 sequence to the order Caryophyllales (taxid:3524)
 ```
 >AT1G15710.1
 MLLHFSPAKPLISPPNLRRNSPTFLISPPRSLRIRAIDAAQIFDYETQLKSEYRKSSALKIAVLGFGNFGQFLSKTLIRH